Statement from the Acting VA Inspector General

 - Acting Inspector General's response to media coverage of baseless allegations on independence and integrity of the report.

-Ms. Halliday testified before the Subcommittee on Disability Assistance and Memorial Affairs field hearing on the results of the Office of Inspector General’s (OIG) work related to the Veterans Benefits Administration (VBA).
-She focused on previously issued reports regarding the Philadelphia VA Regional Office, as well as recent situations that have come to our attention through the VA OIG Hotline and directly from current and former VARO employees.
-Also attending was Nora Stokes, Director, OIG Bay Pines Benefits Inspection Division; Al Tate, Audit Manager, Atlanta Audit Division; and Jeffrey Myers, Benefits Inspector, San Diego Benefits Inspection Division.
+Chairman Runyan and Ranking Member Titus, thank you for the opportunity to discuss the results of the Office of Inspector General’s (OIG) work related to the Veterans Benefits Administration (VBA).
+We will focus on previously issued reports regarding the Philadelphia VA Regional Office (VARO), as well as recent situations that have come to our attention through the VA OIG Hotline and directly from current and former VARO employees.
+I am accompanied today by Nora Stokes, Director, OIG Bay Pines Benefits Inspection Division; Al Tate, Audit Manager, Atlanta Audit Division; and Jeffrey Myers, Benefits Inspector, San Diego Benefits Inspection Division.